 3 Membership Site Creeping Tactics for Maximizing Up Sales and Retention

 In today's world creeping is about looking through the information that's readily available to learn as much as you can about someone.
-Being overt when using this data could easily "creep" them out, but using that data intelligently and discreetly is just plain good business.
+Being overt when using this data could easily "creep" them out, but using that data intelligently and discreetly is just plain smart.

-In a well built membership site today, it's crazy simple to track the last time a member logged in.
+In a well built community environment which should include a membership site, it's crazy simple to track the last time a member logged in.
 You can tell how long they were logged in.
 You can watch the pages they've visited, how long they've watched a specific video and what content areas are their favorites.
+You can even take a look at who in the system was interacting with them.
+Very cool.

 Here are three possibly creeping tactics for: